SimonGiebenhain/MLProject/README.md

 This work was done as a final project for the Machine Learning course at the University of Konstant.

-# Attention: I did not have time to clean up the repository yet.
+## Attention: I did not have time to clean up the repository yet.
 It is very chaotic.
 There are old function still present which contain erronous code.

+## When I find some time, I will clean up and maybe write a small tutorial in this READ.ME file